icebreakerlabs/gh-graph-explorer/README.md

 uv run main.py collect --repos data/repos.json --since-iso 2025-05-01T00:00:00 --until-iso 2025-05-20T23:59:59 --output neo4j
 ```

 **Note**: The CLI uses `--since-iso` and `--until-iso` to specify the date range for data collection.
 Both parameters accept either `YYYY-MM-DD` or `YYYY-MM-DDTHH:MM:SS` formats.
 If not provided, the default is the last 7 days.
-The `--days` parameter is not supported in the CLI; use `--since-iso` and `--until-iso` for date control.

 ### Analyzing Data (New Functionality)
 ```